What Makes a Scene ? Scene Graph-based Evaluation and Feedback for Controllable Generation: Experiments

 \subsection{Experimental Setup}

 \textbf{Models.} We evaluate several popular diffusion models on Scene-Bench, including variants of Stable Diffusion and other state-of-the-art methods.

 \textbf{Datasets.} We use the Visual Genome dataset~\cite{krishna2017visual} following the data splits from SG2Im~\cite{johnson2018image}, and the proposed MegaSG dataset.
-For a fair comparison, we balance samples for testing based on Scene Diversity and Scene Complexity (see \emph{supplementary materials}).
+For a fair comparison, we balance samples for testing based on Scene Diversity and Scene Complexity (see \textbf{SMs}).